 Norwegian strives to be a good corporate citizen in every area of operation.
 The Company is committed to operate in accordance with responsible, ethical, sustainable and sound business principles, with respect for people, the environment and the society.

 Norwegian’s international business activities, powered by the vision of "affordable fares for all", brings people, cultures and economies together.
 Global expansion and new routes boost local tourism, create new jobs, drive economic growth and social progress.

-A growing population in an increasingly globalized world will lead to more mobility and increased need for air transportation.
-Norwegian acknowledges its responsibilities as a significant market player and takes action to reduce emissions per passenger and make aviation more environmentally friendly.
+A growing population in an increasingly globalized world will lead to more mobility and increased need for air travel.
+Norwegian acknowledges its responsibilities as a significant market player and takes action to reduce emissions per passenger to make aviation more environmentally friendly.
 The Company operates one of the world’s newest and most modern aircraft fleets.
 Diversity makes the organization richer and better.
-Regardless of location, workers’ rights, equality, non-discrimination, business ethics and anticorruption are key priorities.
+Regardless of location, workers’ rights, equality, non-discrimination, business ethics and anti-corruption are key priorities.

-"The children are the future and we should do everything we can to make the world a better place for the ones who need it the most," says Norwegian’s CEO Bjørn Kjos.
+"The children are the future and we should do everything we can to make the world a better place for the ones who need it the most," says Norwegian’s founder Bjørn Kjos.
 That is why Norwegian has a collaboration with UNICEF, the United Nation’s Children Fund.